-Manage Git configurations
+Manage Git Configurations

 New users of Git typically start with simple setups.
 But over time, the number of repositories grows.
 At some point, one will be eventually working with several remote servers and therefore different users.
 One may even come across repository-specific configurations.
 For this reason, it is useful to look at the organization of Git's configuration.